Melania Trump Is ‘A Con Artist,’ Claims GOP Strategist, ‘It Goes With The Last Name’

 — CNN (@CNN) June 26, 2018

-The 48-year-old is the first naturalized U.S. citizen to become First Lady of the United States.
+The 48-year-old is the first naturalized U.S. citizen to become first lady of the United States.
 Melania has drawn criticism in the past for supporting her husband’s false birtherism theory about former President Barack Obama.

 Melania Trump is reportedly planning another visit to an immigration facility later this week.